mattlewis92/angular-bootstrap-calendar/README.md

 ### cell-modifier

-An optional expression that is evaluated on each cell generated for the year and month views. `calendarCell` can be used in the expression and is an object containing the current cell data which you can modify (see the `calendarHelper` service source code or just console.log it to see what data is available).
+An optional expression that is evaluated on each cell generated for the year, month and day views. `calendarCell` can be used in the expression and is an object containing the current cell data which you can modify (see the `calendarHelper` service source code or just console.log it to see what data is available).
 If you add the `cssClass` property it will be applied to the cell.

 ### slide-box-disabled